OcularEngineering/ocular/README.md

 ## What is Ocular

-Ocular is a set of modules and tools that allow you to build rich, reliable, and performant Generative AI-Powered Search platforms without the need to reinvent Search Architecture.
+Ocular is a set of modules and tools that allow you to build rich, reliable, and performant Generative AI-Powered Search without the need to reinvent Search Architecture.